RenderKit/embree/README.md

 -   `frequency_level=[simd128,simd256,simd512]`: Specifies the
     frequency level the application want to run on, which can be
+    either:

+a)  simd128 to run at highest frequency
+b)  simd256 to run at AVX2-heavy frequency level
-    either: a) simd128 for apps that do not use AVX instructions, b) simd256 for apps that use heavy AVX instruction, c) simd512 for apps that use heavy AVX-512 instructions.
-When some frequency level is specified, Embree will avoid doing optimizations that may reduce the frequency level below the level specified.
-E.g. if your app does not use AVX instructions setting "frequency\_level=simd128" will cause some CPUs to run at highest frequency, which may result in higher application performance.
-However, this will prevent Embree from using AVX optimizations to achieve higher ray tracing performance, thus applications that trace many rays may still perform better with the default setting of simd256, even though this reduces frequency on some CPUs.
+c)  simd512 to run at heavy AVX512 frequency level.
+When some frequency
+    level is specified, Embree will avoid doing optimizations that may reduce the frequency level below the level specified.
+E.g. if your app does not use AVX instructions setting "frequency\_level=simd128" will cause some CPUs to run at highest frequency, which may result in higher application performance if you do much shading.
+If you application heavily uses AVX code, you should best set the frequency level to simd256.
+Per default Embree tries to avoid reducing the frequency of the CPU by setting the simd256 level only when the CPU has no significant down clocking.

 Different configuration options should be separated by commas, e.g.: